vigneshstack/Prompt/prediction/data.md

 ---

-# 🏡 Predicting House Prices Using Linear Regression
+# Predicting House Prices Using Linear Regression

 One classic use case of ML is **predicting house prices** based on features like:

 - Square footage
-- Number of bedrooms
-- Location
-- Age of the house

 We use **Linear Regression**, a type of Supervised ML algorithm, to find the best-fit line that relates these features (inputs) to the house price (output).
 Once trained, the model can predict prices for new, unseen houses.